Kandru/cs2-challenges/documentation/blueprints.md

 # Blueprints Documentation

-Blueprints are in-game challenges that players can see and complete.
-You can create many challenges, but having too many active challenges at once might slow down the server.
-The Challenges-Plugin optimizes this by enabling and disabling events only when they are actively used by a challenge.
+Blueprints are files which contain definitions for in-game challenges that players can see and complete.

 ## Creating a Blueprint File